rahulsm27/rahulsm27/README.md

     Predict House price using ML regression techniques

 -------------------------------------------------------------------------------------------------------
 2. MLOps Projects: Repo containing projects that focus on using specific open-source ML Ops tools.
-The below repo can be used as a template to incorporate the to0l withing an end-to-end ML project.
+The below repo can be used as a template to incorporate the tool within an end-to-end ML project.

    - <a href="https://github.com/rahulsm27/ML_GCP_DEPLOY"> MLflow Tracking server</a>
    > Deploy MLflow tracking server on GCP instance with PostgreSQL database and GCP cloud storage as backend